Different Types of Curtain Fabric

 Linen Curtain Fabric

-For a more natural and tailored look, linen is the perfect option for your windows.
+For a more natural and tailored look, linen is the option for your windows.
 It's a versatile fabric that works well in casual dining rooms, contemporary living areas, or even bedrooms.

 It's often used in combination with more heavy-weight materials like velvet or chenille, but it does block out more light than other fabric types.
 It is also available in a variety of colors and designs, so it's worth considering for your next set of curtains.
 The fabric helps minimize pollen levels indoors, a common allergy problem for many people.